kennethreitz/replit-py/README.md

 ### Open Source License

-This library is licensed under the [ISC License](https://en.wikipedia.org/wiki/ISC_license) and is free for you to use, change, or profit from!
+This library is licensed under the [ISC License](https://en.wikipedia.org/wiki/ISC_license) and is free for you to use, change, or even profit from!